hehrich/automated-twin-tracking/README.md

 ### Part 2: Validation

-Example: `python Validate_findings.py twins.*` would apply the algorithm.
+Example: `python Validate_findings.py twins.*` would apply the algorithm to all timesteps, analyzed and exported in part 1.

-Run `python Validate_findings.py -h` to see all available flags.
+Input Data: Part 1 creates a new directory "twinfiles" and exports lammps.dump files to the same.
+These files are the required input for part 2.

 ## Sample Data
 For testing and demonstration purposes, a sample lammps.dump file is included in the testfiles directory.